 - Overview.
 As the name suggests, it offers a general overview of your profile’s performance.
-Here, you can flex your marketer’s muscles and analyze your video and profile views, as well as your follower count.
+Here, you can flex your marketer’s muscles and analyze your video and profile views and your follower count.

 - Content.
 If you love crunching numbers, this section is for you.
 It offers deep insights into the performance of your videos.
 Here, you can also see which of your videos have trended on the “For You” page in the last 7 days, and the total number of views they have gained.
 Moving on, if you really want to deep dive, you can access analytics for individual videos, such as total play time, average watch time, traffic source type, audience territories, and so on.

 - Followers.
 Lastly, this section will help you learn about your demographics and the type of content that appeals to them.
 Naturally, if you want to see which kind of content gets the best with your audience, this is the section to keep an eye on.
 The most interesting metrics here are Followers Activities, Videos your followers watched and Sounds Your Followers listened to.
 The first one shows when your followers are most active.
 The second will help you identify the kind of content your followers watch.
 The third shows which trending sounds your followers are listening to.
 Being such a sound-bite/music-centric platform, you might want to create videos with the sounds that are most popular among your audience.

 Other important TikTok metrics to consider are: